simonktum/cocktail-pumps/README.md

 ## Limitations

-There are some important limitations in the current design:
+There are some limitations in the current design:

 - The esp for the loadcells occasionally reboots due to a [brownout](https://arduino.stackexchange.com/questions/76690/esp32-brownout-detector-was-triggered-upon-wifi-begin#76692) flag
 - The wiring and inconsistent behavior of the ESP can be finicky (see [troubleshooting](https://github.com/simonktum/cocktail-pumps/?tab=readme-ov-file#troubleshooting))
-- The loadcells can loosen over time because they are screwed into the 3d printed part
+- The loadcells can loosen over time because they are screwed directly into the 3d printed part

 # Implementation